SaaS Compliance

 Cons

-• Lacks explicit detail on Himachal Pradesh's 50% basic wage rule configuration and Section 17(2) F&F settlement timeliness.
+• No explicit statement on the 50% basic wage rule

 Pricing signal: Indicative per-employee or module pricing — confirm on the official site.